-“Arrive early!
-The Opera House is a great place to people-watch, so arrive early enough to check out what everyone is wearing, to have dinner or a nibble and a cocktail, and just to generally soak up the excitement.
-Latecomers will be asked to stand in the back of the main floor or top balcony level for the First Act, so arrive early so you can enjoy the performance from your seat.”
+Arrive early!
+The War Memorial Opera House is a great place to people-watch, so come early to check out what everyone is wearing, to have dinner or a nibble and a cocktail, and to just to generally soak up the excitement.
+Latecomers will be asked to stand in the back of the main floor or top balcony level for the first act, so arrive on time so you can enjoy the performance from your seat.

-“If you are driving, arrive even earlier!
-The fun can’t start until the car is parked and parking can be scarce in the Civic Center.
-Consider the underground parking at Civic Plaza, but most importantly, arrive early enough to snag a parking space, so you can relax and enjoy your Opera House experience.
-Or take BART or Muni and leave the car at home.”
+If you are driving, arrive even earlier!
+The fun can’t start until the car is parked, and parking can be scarce.
+Consider the underground parking lot at Civic Center Garage, but most importantly, arrive early enough to snag a parking space so you can relax and enjoy your SF Ballet experience.
+Or take BART or Muni and leave the car at home.

-3. Make a meal of it
+Make a Meal of It

-“The theater opens one hour prior to the performance, but did you know there is a full bar and restaurant in the lower level of the Opera House that opens two hours before each performance (except Saturday’s matinee, when it opens one hour in advance)?
+The theater opens one hour prior to the performance, but did you know there is a full bar and restaurant in the lower level of the Opera House that opens two hours before each performance (except Saturday’s matinee, when it opens one hour in advance)?
 Pro tip: for early food and beverage service, go to the North Carriage entrance on the courtyard side of the building.

-“Did you know SF Ballet has a shop on the mezzanine level of the Opera House with unique jewelry, scarves, apparel and much more?
-Come early and leisurely shop for Mother’s Day or your BFF’s birthday… or yourself!”
+Did you know SF Ballet has a shop on the mezzanine level of the Opera House with unique jewelry, scarves, apparel and much more?
+Stop by to leisurely shop for friends, family, or yourself!

-5. Be wily at Will Call
+Be Wily at Will Call

-“The Ballet Box Office in the Opera House opens at noon on weekdays and at 10am on Saturday and Sunday.
-If your tickets are being held at will call, consider picking up your tickets early and then going for food and drinks or a stroll through Hayes Valley shops.
-Will Call lines can be lengthy starting about 45 minutes before the performance.”
+The SF Ballet Box Office in the Opera House opens at noon on weekdays and at 10am on Saturdays and Sundays.
+If your tickets are being held at Will Call, consider picking up your tickets early and then going for food and drinks or a stroll through Hayes Valley shops.
+Will Call lines can be lengthy starting about 45 minutes before the performance.